La Conga – 1551 N. Vine

 Waikiki

-Opening in October 1937 at La Brea and Beverly Boulevard as Waikiki, “Honolulu transplanted to Hollywood.”
-It featured the Noe-Noe room cocktail lounge, Hawaiian songbird Lena Machado, and a floorshow featuring Prince Lei Laini and Sol Hooppi’s Hawaiian orchestra.
+Billed as “Honolulu transplanted to Hollywood,” the opening of Waikiki featured the Noe-Noe room cocktail lounge, Hawaiian songbird Lena Machado, and a floorshow featuring Prince Lei Laini and Sol Hooppi’s Hawaiian orchestra.
+Blink and you missed it- the club folded before the year was out, owners Johnny Hall and Bob Cabaniss citing “financial difficulties.”

 Waikiki opening ad 10/3/1937.